 As discussed, most side effects can be managed with dose adjustment and/or alteration in the frequency and/or route of administration.

 Always a hot topic.
 Management of symptoms are discussed in the blogs The Importance of Oestrogen in TRT and Controlling Oestrogen Without Pharmaceutical Drugs.
 There is a place for use of ancillary drugs such as Exemestane, however it’s normally the lazy physician’s approach to TRT.

 Raised Haematocrit (HCT)

-TRT stimulates erythropoiesis through an increase in free testosterone.
+TRT stimulates erythropoiesis through an increase in free testosterone and oestradiol.
 This can elevate haematocrit which may cause symptoms such as tiredness and dizziness.
-It is important to monitor blood pressure if your HCT is elevated as this can potentially increase your risk of cardiovascular complications such as a heart attack or stroke.
+This topic is discussed in detail in TRT & Erythrocytosis – Facts and Recommendations It is important to monitor blood pressure if your HCT is elevated as this can potentially increase your risk of cardiovascular complications such as a heart attack or stroke.
 Most guys note a symptomatic improvement if they keep their HCT <50.
 It is always sensible to stay hydrated to increase the potential blood volume.
-If HCT rises, it can normally be controlled by regular blood donations or therapeutic phlebotomy.
+If HCT rises, your prescribing doctor should look to causation, if it is due to TRT, it can normally be controlled by blood donations or therapeutic phlebotomy.
 Very rarely do you need to take prophylactic aspirin, I’m sure significant elevations are a sign of aggressive protocols.

 Normally indicative of fluctuating hormonal levels due to being on the incorrect protocol.
 I see it a lot in my guys who run too high, we reduce their dose and they come back saying that not only are they calmer, their libidos have improved.
 Repeat after me – MORE IS NOT BETTER!